 Nestled in the heart of the forest in Waroona is Lake Navarino (also known as Waroona Dam).
 Lake Navarino is the ‘go to’ spot for watersports.
 Visit on the weekend and you’re bound to find people water skiing, wakeboarding or tubing across the vibrant blue water.
 If you haven’t got a boat don’t worry, you can still engage in a bunch of other fun activities like kayaking, fishing and swimming.
 Travelling with you furry friend?
 No worries, dogs are allowed at Lake Navarino.

-Besides being a water-lovers paradise, Lake Navarino is just straight up beautiful.
+Besides being a water-lovers paradise with so much to do, Lake Navarino is just straight up beautiful.
 The water is a vibrant blue that contrasts the orange coastline and deep green jarrah trees that line the lake’s edge.
-You won’t be disappointed by the stunning scenery at Lake Navarino.
+You won’t be disappointed by the stunning scenery at Lake Navarino in Waroona.

 2. Make Some Fluffy Friends at Greener Pastures Sanctuary